 Market Value: This coverage would reimburse you with a check equal to the estimated market value of your home at that time—the amount you could expect to sell it for on the market.
 This amount can vary widely, based on various market conditions.
-It most all cases it would be far less than what it would cost you to rebuild you home, leaving you with the responsibility to cover the balance of the cost.
+In most cases it would be far less than what it would cost you to rebuild your home, leaving you with the responsibility to cover the balance of the cost.

 Still not sure how much coverage you need for your home?
 Feel free to call us.
 We’ll connect you with one of our knowledgeable agents who can talk you through the options to consider as you decide which policy is perfect for your family and your home.